 Marin Open Studios encourages artists to share their studio location by hosting additional guest / partner artists during Open Studios.
 Artists who do not have a studio location appropriate for holding Open Studios can be a guest / partner artist at another studio.
-We do our best to match up artists who are looking for space with available spaces, but if we cannot the registration fee will be returned.
+We do our best to match artists who are looking for space with available spaces, but if we cannot the registration fee will be returned.

-How Shared Studios Work
+How Exhibition Spaces Work

 - As a potential host OR guest/partner artist, you may find a match on your own, or ask Marin Open Studios to help you.

-- Artist placement must be finalized by January 30, 2018 to assign studio numbers in the Tour Guide.
+- Artist placement must be finalized by January 30, 2020 to assign studio numbers in the Tour Guide.

 - Each artist must pay the Marin Open Studios registration fee.
 There is no “group discount” for shared spaces.

-Considerations for Studio Sharing
+Considerations for Exhibition Space Sharing

 - For Hosts:

-- Medium: what is your media and does it matter what media your guest(s) have?
-A painter, for example, may only want to share with 3-D artists.
+- Medium: What is your media and does it matter what media your guest(s) have?
+A painter, for example, may only want to share with 3D artists.
 But perhaps your style of painting is so unique that you wouldn't mind sharing with another painter.

-- Space: what is your space to share like?
+- Space: What is your space to share like?
 Indoors or out?
 Shade or sun?
 Dirt, grass or paved?
-Is there wall space for hanging 2-D work?
+Is there wall space for hanging 2D work?